Skip to main content

 Photo credit: Christopher Hunt

-Anna's top Stockholm cafes, restaurants and cultural hotspots
+Anna's top Stockholm cafés, restaurants and cultural hotspots

 Anna Bergholtz is a journalist and lecturer, and is blind.
-These are her favourite cafes, restaurants and cultural hotspots.
+These are her favourite cafés, restaurants and cultural hotspots.

 When Anna Bergholtz was three years old she was diagnosed with childhood rheumatism.
 Amongst other things, the disease meant that she developed chronic inflammation in her eyes.
-Her eyesight deteriorated gradually and she went blind fifteen years ago.
+Her eyesight deteriorated gradually and she went blind more than 15 years ago.
 This did not prevent her from studying to become a journalist and building a successful career as a radio and newspaper journalist, so that she can, as she puts it, contribute a different perspective and tell stories that otherwise don’t get heard.

 Anna grew up in Malmö, Sweden’s third largest city, but like so many others, was attracted by everything that Stockholm had to offer.
 She has now lived there for eighteen years and her experience is that, since she first arrived, the city has become a better and better place to live for people with physical disabilities.
-The new Citybanan has walls along the platform so that visually impaired people don’t risk falling onto the tracks.
+Citybanan (the commuter railway) has walls along the platform so that visually impaired people don’t risk falling onto the tracks.
 When you travel on the underground, each station is announced upon arrival.

 Anna is a returning host of the St Julian award, an award that was set up by the City of Stockholm to reward institutes that are adapted for people with differing physical capabilities.